Portability

 What is the process of porting to San Bernardino County?

 Participants should ensure they allow sufficient time for processing and be mindful of processing delays.
-HACSB will contact participants upon within two weeks of receipt of their portability documents.
+HACSB will contact participants within two weeks of receipt of their portability documents.

 My Housing Agency wants HACSB’s Portability Contact information.

-My Housing Agency wants to know if HACSB is Billing or Absorbing?
+My Housing Agency wants to know if HACSB is billing or absorbing?

-HACSB is currently absorbing.
+HACSB is currently billing.

 How much is my voucher worth in San Bernardino County?

-What is the meaning of an MTW agency?
+What is the meaning of MTW agency?

 As a Moving to Work (MTW) agency, HACSB can implement new policies outside the usual scope of HUD policies and regulations.
 Several of the policy changes affect participants porting into the County.
-For example, non-elderly non-disabled households would be admitted into a Term-Limited Assistance (TLA) Program.
+For example, non-elderly non-disabled households would be admitted into HACSB’s Term-Limited Lease Assistance (TLA) Program.
 Under the TLA program, participants would be assisted for a maximum of 5 years.

 What is the Term-Limited Assistance (TLA) program?